rsx-electrical/basicsKiCAD/Onboarding.md

 > - If you have no idea how to do the previous 2 steps refer to: [KiCad_library_setup](https://github.com/rsx-electrical/basicsKiCAD/blob/main/Kicad_library_setup.md)

 ### What is KiCad?
-It is a software for developing printed circuit boards (PCBs).
+It is software for developing printed circuit boards (PCBs).
 If those words went over your head let's start with an analogy--designing a PCB is analogous to playing with legos.

-There are three important sections in PCB that will be highlighted through building a lego house
+There are three important steps in PCB design that will be highlighted through building a lego house
 1. Schematic: This is where you choose your components: resistor, LEDs, etc. So this is where you choose the legos to design your lego house.
 2. PCB Layout: This is where you structure how your components will be wired together.
 So this is where you design how the legos will eventually fit together.
-3. Assembly.
-This is where you build you PCB by soldering.
+3. Assembly: This is where you build your PCB by soldering.
 So this is where you finally get to stack the legos together to build a house.

 Of course in this tutorial you won't actually get to this step 3, as KiCad only allows for steps 1 and 2.